 The area is also rich in butterflies and moths, and a large percentage of Costa Rica’s estimated 12,000 moths are found here!
 A moth lamp attracts vast numbers of moths and other insects, sometimes including harlequin beetle, lichen katydid, leaf mantis or Hercules beetle – a highlight for many visitors.
 From the balcony at different times of day or night you may see coatimundi, basilisk lizard, variegated and red-tailed squirrels, dusky rice rat, Brazilian rabbit, and a variety of bats.
 The open areas around the lodge and in the forest are home to many interesting reptiles: lizards and anoles are easily seen, while with care you may come across a snake, such as a fer-de-lance, an eyelash viper, or the harmless vine snake and mussurana.

 is featured in the following itinerary:

-Travel from coast to coast to understand Costa Rica’s complex mosaic of ecosystems, with the Caribbean and Pacific coastlines offering a great contrast to the interior’s steamy rainforests.
+Costa Rica’s Caribbean and Pacific coastlines offer a great contrast to the interior’s steamy rainforests, and this trip allows you to understand the country’s complex mosaic of ecosystems.
 This suggested itinerary visits some of the lesser-known parks and includes some relaxation time on the Pacific coast.